cgerson/cgerson.github.io/_posts/2015-07-20-Actors-Analysis.md

 To determine the health of the economy during various points in the actor's life, I used an <a href="https://research.stlouisfed.org/fred2/series/USREC" target="_blank">NBER-based recession indicator</a>.
 This dummy variable, measured monthly, assigns 1 to recessionary periods and 0 to expansionary periods.
 Using the actor's birthday, I could calculate the <b>number of recessionary months the actor was exposed to from ages 15-20 and 20-25</b>.
 (Here I am making the assumption that a US recession hits the global economy, in the case of foreign-born actors.)
 This measurement helps control for age, in that I am measuring the same length of time for every actor, regardless of age.

-## Data exploration
+## Early findings

 Some interesting information I pulled from the data.

-* The average age of (contemporary) Oscar nominees is 42
+The average age of (contemporary) Oscar nominees is 42

 <img style= "width: 500px; border:3px solid black; margin: 0 auto;" src="http://cgerson.github.io/images/Age_Osc.png"/>

-* Men and Oscar nominees have higher grossing films on average
+Men and Oscar nominees have higher grossing films on average

 <img style= "width: 500px; border:3px solid black; margin: 0 auto;" src="http://cgerson.github.io/images/Avg_Gross_Sex_Osc.png"/>

-* Oscar nominees endured MORE economic recessions on average
+Oscar nominees endured MORE economic recessions on average

 <img style= "width: 500px; border:3px solid black; margin: 0 auto;" src="http://cgerson.github.io/images/Avg_Rec_pd_Osc.png"/>

+## Statistical findings: and the Oscar goes to...

+Running an ordinary least squares regression reveals that neither the length of the actor's career nor the age they begin acting has a strong effect on their success.
+More surprisingly is that the number of months in economic recessions between ages 20-25 has a positive, although slight, effect on success.
+When the going gets tough...?

+However, with an R-squared of .25, we can confidently conclude that something other than the career length, the gender, the age career begins, and the number of recessions in one's early life is influencing the actor's success.

+## Caveats

+This dataset performed well for my purposes.
+However, accuracy in answering the initial question could be improved with the following:

+* Remove deseased actors from actors list (there are a few)
+* Expand sample to include mid-level actors
+* Find salary information for actors, over time
+* Use continuous economic indicators to capture intensity of recession

 ## Final presentation

-Here are the results I presented to the <a href="http://cgerson.github.io/thanks/" target="_blank">Mothers of Aspiring Millennial Actors</a>.
+Here is the power point version presented to the <a href="http://cgerson.github.io/thanks/" target="_blank">Mothers of Aspiring Millennial Actors</a>.
 They were pleased.

 <iframe src="//slides.com/claireger/deck/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>